 Walnuts – we are the southern hemisphere’s largest producer of premium in-shell and kernel walnuts and account for around 90 per cent of Australia’s annual walnut crop.

-Agriculture – we are one of the largest irrigated farming producers in Australia with more than 40,000 irrigable hectares of prime fertile land holdings across southern QLD and NSW focusing on cotton, corn and other cereals and livestock.
+Agriculture – we are one of the largest irrigated farming producers in Australia with more than 40,000 irrigable hectares of prime fertile land holdings across NSW focusing on cotton, corn and other cereals and livestock.

 Water – we own a diverse portfolio of over 200,000 megalitres of water entitlement which underpins all of our businesses.
 It provides our competitive advantage in providing crop diversity, maximising yield and developing further growth opportunities across our business.